 Easier said than done, but take a nap every chance you get.

-I know that your to do list is not getting any smaller if you take a few minutes to lay down, but you can re-energize and be far more productive for the rest of the day if you develop this discipline.
+I know that your to-do list is not getting any smaller if you take a few minutes to lay down, but you can re-energize and be far more productive for the rest of the day if you develop this discipline.

 If your baby also still naps, then take advantage of this time for yourself too.
 Five to twenty minutes can make a big difference when you are sleep deprived.

-Its Not You, Its Them
+Remember It’s Not You, It’s Them

 Sleep regressions are a natural part of your baby’s growth and development.
 The difficulty they have is not a reflection of your ability as a parent.